Umartahir93/Raft/README.md

 Test: initial election ...
   ...
 Passed

 Test: election after network failure ...
   ...
 Passed

 Test: basic agreement ...
   ...
 Passed

 Test: agreement despite follower failure ...
   ...
 Passed

 Test: no agreement if too many followers fail ...
   ...
 Passed

 Test: concurrent Start()s ...
   ...
 Passed

 Test: rejoin of partitioned leader ...
   ...
 Passed

 Test: leader backs up quickly over incorrect follower logs ...
   ...
 Passed

-  And many more
+Test: basic persistence ...
+ ...
+Passed

+Test: TestPersist1...
+ ...
+Passed

+Test: TestPersist2...
+ ...
+Passed

+ Test: TestPersist3...
+ ...
+Passed

+ Test: Figure 8 ...
+  ...
+Passed

-  Please note, there are race conditions within my implementation.
+  Please note, there are some race conditions within my implementation.
 That I yet need to solve.
+If you run all tests togther you might stuck at basic persistent tests and this is happening becasue of race conditions, you can check race conditions by executing this command "go test --race"

   This was my first ever project in Golang.
 I tried my best to follow all the best practises.
 In case If i am missing somethings I would love to know about them.